wiseman-timelord/Desktop-264-Capture/README.md

 Statue: Alpha - Restart underway.

 ### Description
 x264 Desktop recording with multi-channel audio on Windows ~8.1-10 with Python ~3.12.x.
 Batch launched with menu for, install or run.
 No GUI, intended to be used on secondary display, while recording primary display.
-Intended to have quality/optimal/HighCompression options for audio/video, having simpler inteface with comprihensive researched parameters behind.
+Intended to have quality/optimal/HighCompression options for audio/video, having researched parameters behind simple configuration.

 ### Media
 - Main menu will be like this...